mozilla/www.ccadb.org/rootstores/Bylaws.md

 The historic goal of all CCADB activities has been to communicate openly and to seek substantial consensus among Members before proceeding or adopting a final work product, and this goal will remain for the future.

+## 1.3  CCADB Charter

+In the event of inconsistency between these Bylaws and the CCADB Charter, the CCADB Charter takes precedence.

 # 2. Membership

 ## 2.1  Categories of Membership